lessonly/lesson.ly-api-docs/source/includes/_users.md

 }
 ```

-This endpoint retrieves all the users details including their custom field data.
+This endpoint retrieves all the user's details including their custom field data.
 To see the users groups see the user group endpoint.

 ### HTTP Request